 be made at the Annual General Meeting of the

-Pembroke County Cricket Club, a simple majority being necessary to carry
+Pembroke County Cricket League, a simple majority being necessary to carry

 or reject such